The I am so delighted to be joining Eid Eats once again. It is such a blessing that we have witnessed another year of Ramadan. Alhamdulillah.

 - Potatoes, cubed (optional)

 - In a cooking pot, saute onions and tomatoes in medium heat.
 Add ‘sakurab/palapa’ paste.

 - Add beef and cook until no longer pink and most liquid has evaporated.
 Add turmeric powder.

 - Add potatoes.
-(Since beef is sliced by cubes and in less than 1 inch in size, it can be cooked when the potatoes are cooked, too.)
+(Since beef is sliced into cubes and in less than 1 inch in size, it can be cooked when the potatoes are cooked, too.)